4 Items I Wish I Would Have Researched Before Moving Cities

 Look at what the area is like.
 Is it a city, the country, mountains, etc. The area we moved to was a farming community with lots of dust and pollen.
 The water quality from the tap was also high in contaminates.
 This change from the beach to country created sinusitis and other ailments with my Sjogren’s disease.
 Environmental changes can create threats to your system.
 Educate yourself about the environment and prepare yourself before you move.

 Are you content with your treatment plan and your provider?
 Then think long and hard before moving.
 Do your homework on the area you are moving to.
 Contact doctors in the area you are moving to and see if they suit your needs.

 Will you still have a support network where you are moving too?
 I honestly took for granted having family and friends around me.
 Mental health is just as important with chronic disease as physical health.
 Moving to a new area without extended family and friends was rough.
 Making new friends with disease or not is difficult.
-I would ask yourself, can you live with out your support network when you move?
+I would ask myself, can you live without your support network when you move?

 I hope this article helps you to do a little research as a lupus patient before the decision is made to move.
 Your health and mental wellness are just as important as the area you are moving to.
 What do you wish you would have known before you moved?

 How are you most likely to respond when someone offers you unsolicited advice about your lupus?